 Starting a wedding planning business is an exciting adventure!
 Careers in wedding planning are popular and appeal to many people.
 Many wedding planners start their own business as a part-time side gig and build it up to a full-time career.

 Before you can take on clients, you want to learn all you can about planning and coordinating a wedding.
 If you do not have much experience in this area, consider building relationships with experienced planners and inquire about assisting at their events.
-You can also hire a wedding planner business coach and use tools such as the Wedding Planner’s Toolbox to guide you.
+You can also hire a wedding planner business coach and use tools such as the Wedding Planner’s Toolbox to guide you and give you the confidence to plan and coordinate events.
 You don’t want to risk ruining someone’s wedding day (and your reputation) because you promised more than you could deliver as a planner.

 In addition to learning how to actually plan and coordinate a wedding, you may be learning how to start and run a business for the first time.